rladies/rladiesguide/content/organization/events/online/index.en.md

 ## Running a meeting

-To let you run your meetups as independently as possible, we have set it up the following way:
+:jigsaw: To let you run your meetups as independently as possible, we have set it up the zoom in a specific way to enable that.
+Notice that you will need **two** numerical codes to run your online event:

+1. **Passcode** to get into the scheduled zoom booking (sent via e-mail and embedded in zoom link)
+2. **Host key** to [claim host](#how-to-claim-host-controls-using-the-host-key) once you are in the zoom room (found in the \#online_meetups
+Slack channel.

 :slot_machine: Anyone entering any meeting will need a passcode.
-It is in the description of the \#online\_meetups channel on the R-Ladies Organizer Slack (with the Calendly link).
+This passcode will be unique to the timeslot you have booked, and will only be active to let you and your attendants in 15 minutes prior to your booked time.

 :information_desk_person: You will be able to be the Host of the meeting with the associated privileges/controls.
 As the Host you can also make co-organizers and presenters Co-Hosts of the meeting.

-:key: We will give you the Zoom **Host Key** with which you can make yourself the Host without anybody of us needing to be online to make you the Host.
+:key: We will give you the Zoom **Host Key** with which you can [make yourself the Host](#how-to-claim-host-controls-using-the-host-key) without anybody of us needing to be online to make you the Host.
 We will post the Host Key once a month in the \#online\_meetups channel on the R-Ladies Organizer Slack.